Fundamental Rights in Europe (bachelor level)

 Attending students could be involved in giving a short presentation of a specific case study by a comparative point of view.

 In case of emergency situation, classes organization may be subject to change.
 Any changes will be promptly communicated on the Moodle platform.
 More generally, all communications relating to the course, including any decisions on intermediate tests and exercises, will be posted on a special forum on the Moodle platform.
 Students interested in actively attending the course are therefore warmly invited to enrol themselves to the course activated on the Moodle platform before the formal start of classes.

 Modalità di verifica dell'apprendimento

-Attending students can discuss a case or a new book on specific topics of fundamental rights during classes and present a paper on the case (or on the book) for the examination.
+Based on the number of students actively involved in the classes, attending students may be admitted to discuss a case or a new book on specific topics of fundamental rights during classes and present a paper on the case (or on the book) for the examination.

 Attività di supporto

 - An Introduction to Fundamental Rights in Europe

 - Anno pubblicazione: